brendmm/Mnist-Dataset-NN/README.md

 This project was written using Julia.
 More about Julia can be found at the following link: https://julialang.org/

-In order to execute the code, you must install Julia.
-Information on reproducing the results can be found in the Reproducibility section of the report.
+In order to execute the code, you must install Julia and specified packages.
+Information on reproducing the results and these specified packages can be found in the Reproducibility section of the report.